filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 The timing validation rules are as follows:

-- Blocks whose timestamps are not exactly on the epoch boundary are rejected
+- Blocks whose timestamps are not exactly on the epoch boundary are rejected.
-- Blocks received with a timestamp in the future are rejected
+- Blocks received with a timestamp in the future are rejected.
 - Blocks received after the cutoff are rejected.
+    - Note that those blocks are not invalid, just not considered for the miner's own tipset building.
+Tipsets received with such a block as a parent should be accepted.

 In a fully synchronized network most of period `Rx` does not see any network traffic, only its beginning should.
 While there may be variance in operator mining time, most miners are expected to finish mining by the epoch boundary.